Case-IEEE/lab-1-getting-started-lab-tas/ComponentTwo/README.md

 #Component Two

 In Component Two we will be learning about logic, and digital input.
 To do this we will create an arduino sketch that turns on the LED in the previous sketch when there is a button pushed.
 To do this, we need to add a push button to our board.
-See wiring diagram.
+See wiring diagram for how to set up a push button.
+Then reuse the wiring from Component One to set up the LED on Pin 13.

 This time, we need to initialize a pin as an input.
 We still use `pinMode` but this time, we use: `pinMode(5, INPUT);` to set pin 5 as an input.